Photo Collage of Programs and Students

 The Health Science program offers students the opportunity to enter the field of healthcare through courses that apply science and technology through medical care.
 Students have the ability to earn either a certificate or diploma, depending on the designated program.
 With more than 35 specific fields to choose from, students can earn the knowledge to accelerate their careers in a number of health science programs.
 Particularly, students have the ability to pursue certificates in various medical fields like pharmaceutical assistance or surgical technology.

-Electrical Lineman Technology
+Electrical Utility Technology

 Practical Nursing